Rib Hillis

-Robert Duane Hillis (born November 21, 1970) is an American model and actor.
-He is best known for playing Hamilton ("Hamm") in the film Sharktopus vs. Pteraconda.
+Rib Hillis is an American model and actor.
+He is best known for playing Dr. Jake Marshak in the soap opera Port Charles.

 Early life and career

-Robert Duane Hillis was born in Suffern, New York, and grew up in Newton, Massachusetts with his parents, two sisters and brother.
+Hillis was born in Suffern, New York, and grew up in Newton, Massachusetts with his parents, two sisters, and brother.
 Hillis graduated from Newton South High School.
-He adopted his nickname "Rib" while in the third grade playing with frogs, and enjoyed the sounds that they make.
+He adopted his nickname "Rib" while in the third grade playing with frogs, and enjoyed the sounds that they made.

 Hillis married a woman four days after their first date but separated in 2008.
 They have twins.
-On August 17, 2012, he married ballroom dancer, world champion and former Dancing with the Stars pro, Elena Grinenko; they have since divorced.
-Hillis is currently engaged to fellow actor Jessica Morris.
+On August 17, 2012, he married ballroom dancer, world champion, and former Dancing with the Stars pro, Elena Grinenko; they have since divorced.
+Hillis is currently married to fellow actress Jessica Morris.

 Modeling

 During his junior year at the University of Colorado in Boulder, he was discovered by a modeling agent.
 Since college, he has worked in Milan, Paris, Barcelona, London, Sydney, New York, Miami, and Los Angeles for such publications as Uomo Vogue, GQ, Esquire, and Men's Health, as well as national and international commercials.
 In addition, he landed various print campaigns for Versace, Armani and Catalyst Cologne.

 He appeared in season 4 of America's Next Top Model in 2005 as a lingerie model in the episode "The Girl Who Pushes Tyra Over the Edge".